coleh2/Robotics_2020_2021/doc/team/controls.md

 `VECTOR3 SCALE LEFT_STICK_X 0.5 LEFT_STICK_Y RIGHT_STICK_Y` The only thing you really have to worry about is making sure that the statement is *one* function.
 `scale(leftStickX, 0.5), leftStickY, rightStickY` is 3 functions, so it is __invalid__.

 Every function has a given argument count.
-You can see detailed info for all functions in [#Function-Details].
+You can see detailed info for all functions in [Function Details](#function-details).

 ### Data Types